-- 2.11.1 The State of Delaware will examine selected Holders' books and records for compliance with the Abandoned or Unclaimed Property Law.
-The examination will be assigned to an auditor or to a third-party auditing firm that has been retained by the State for such purposes.
-At the request of a Holder, the State's third party auditor will enter into a confidentiality agreement with the Holder in a form approved by the State Escheator before any of the Holder's confidential records are produced.
-(See Section 2.14, Confidentiality and Non- Disclosure Agreement, for a form NDA approved by the State.) - 2.11.2 Pursuant to the State Escheator's authority to conduct an examination of the records of a Holder, the State Escheator possesses the authority to resolve an examination via negotiation and settlement with a Holder or their duly authorized representative.
+- 2.11.1 The State of Delaware shall examine selected Holders' books and records for compliance with the Abandoned or Unclaimed Property Law.
+The examination shall be assigned to an auditor or to a third-party auditing firm ("Auditor" or the "Auditors") that has been retained by the State for such purposes.
+At the request of a Holder, and if the parties agree on the terms, the State's third-party Auditor shall enter into a confidentiality agreement with the Holder in a form approved by the State Escheator before any of the Holder's confidential records are produced.
+(See subsection 2.14, Confidentiality and Non- Disclosure Agreement, for a form NDA approved by the State.) - 2.11.2 Pursuant to the State Escheator's authority to conduct an examination of the records of a Holder, the State Escheator possesses the authority to resolve an examination via negotiation and settlement with a Holder or their duly authorized representative.
 This authorization provides flexibility to both the Holder and the State to resolve issues that could require formal appeal or litigation.
-A mutually-agreed upon settlement resolves an examination as a whole and does not create any precedent on specific legal issues.

-2.11.3 The State's goal in every examination is to be predictable, fair, and consistent while determining the Holder's historical compliance.
+A mutually-agreed upon settlement resolves an examination as a whole and does not create any precedent on specific legal issues. - 2.11.3 The State's goal in every examination is to be predictable, fair, and consistent while determining the Holder's historical compliance, and to encourage and facilitate the Holder's ongoing and future compliance with the Abandoned or Unclaimed Property Law.